 Your policy may say that only the first leg of the outbound journey leaving the UK or the first leg of the return journey is covered.
 This means that if you have a multi-leg trip or connecting flight, you won’t be able to claim for problems with the other parts of your journey.

 If your policy has this restriction, it should have been highlighted to you.
 If your insurer hasn’t clearly highlighted this restriction, we might not think it’s fair for your insurer to rely on the exclusion.

-If you’re claiming under delay and the flight has been delayed for a day, and you decide to check into an airport hotel and wait, the cost of this isn’t usually covered.
+If you’re claiming under delay and the flight has been delayed for a day, and you decide to check into an airport hotel and wait, the cost of this isn’t usually covered by the delay section.
 You’ll just get the fixed benefit under the insurance claim (for example £50 for every hour delayed).
 It’s unlikely you’ll be able to claim for missed departure and delay – as one requires you to be late, whereas the other requires you to have been on time, but your transport delayed.

 If an airline has paid you for your costs or compensation under the cancelled flights directive we don’t think it’s fair if your insurer reduces any fixed benefit payment under your travel insurance policy.